istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 The deployment takes approximately 10 minutes to complete.

 ## Validation Steps

 Once the deployment is successful, go to the outputs section of the deployment to obtain the **Private IP of the RHEL VM**, **app URL** and the **Admin Console URL**.
-You can access the RHEL VM and the application by the following one of the 5 options:
+You can access the RHEL VM and the application by following one of the 5 options:

 1. Create a Public IP to access the RHEL VM and JBoss EAP Admin Console.
 2. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the RHEL VM via a Jump VM.